gvwilson/sensibleadventures/iffy/iffy.md

 but despite his obvious distaste he clearly knew how coal engines worked.
-Half an hour after they started, the lasers that ignited the coal dust the engine used for fuel were sparking away in perfect time and the cinder clog that had been blocking the intake pipe had finally been dislodged.
+Half an hour after they started, the lasers that ignited the coal dust it used for fuel were sparking and zapping in perfect time and the cinder clog that had been blocking the intake pipe had finally been dislodged.
-She would normally have let the engine run for a few minutes to test it, but the thought of Wales not saying anything if she did made her decide not to.
+She would normally have let the engine run for a few minutes to test it, but the thought of Wales not saying anything if she did made her decide to leave it for later.

-Aunt Naggie made noodles for dinner.
+Aunt Naggie made noodles for lunch.
 The smell of synthetic coconut milk, greenhouse peppers, diced mushrooms, and spices made the galley as warm and as comfortable as an old sweater.
-"Just for you," Aunt Naggie whispered to Iffy, spooning a bit of Mrs. Sandhu's special curry into her foster daughter's bowl when Uncle Jack's back was turned.
+"Just for you," Aunt Naggie whispered to Iffy, spooning a bit of Mrs. Sandhu's special curry powder into her foster daughter's bowl when Uncle Jack's back was turned.

 Wales thanked Aunt Naggie profusely before taking his up onto deck to eat.